DrazenDodik/models/research/deeplab/README.md

     * The `load` points to the `step.name` in `valohai.yaml` (Load data and convert).
 It's doing a simple substring, and as there is only one step starting with load, we can just type load instead of using the full name.
     * `--adhoc` means that Valohai shouldn't go to GitHub to fetch a commit that will be used to run this, instead the CLI should package everything in this folder (`models`) and send it to Valohai for an execution.
 This is useful for quick testing, but ultimately you should commit and push to your Git repository.

 Head on over to app.valohai.com and see the execution running.
 Once it's done, you'll see the zip file appear in the outputs tab.
-Head ot the outputs-tab and click on the button to copy the datum link to the file (this could also be a link to Azure Blob Storage, or any HTTPS address).
+Head ot the outputs-tab and click on the button to copy the datum link to the file (or copy the azure:// link)

 ## Train a model